 This document introduces the German course at Oxford and contains important information about your studies and how you can best prepare before your first term begins.
-Much of the information below is taken from the Faculty Handbook.
-You will have access to this when you begin your studies.
+When you begin your studies, you will also have access to the Faculty Handbook which provides further information.